radicallyopensecurity/Nonprofit-Ventures/actions-taken.md

 27. Gave ROS + NPV presentation at networking event - lots of interest!
 28. Planning lots more meetings and calls.
 Also responding to LinkedIn messages.
 29. Reach out to graphic designer for basic design of logo/house style/website.
+30. Setup ROS-internal RocketChat channel to coordinate NPV work
 ### 26 Feb-4 Mar
-30. Initial brainstorm version of draft curriculum for FFI "startup bootcamp" on Github
+31. Initial brainstorm version of draft curriculum for FFI "startup bootcamp" on Github
-31. Phone call w/ more incubators to possibly partner with
+32. Phone call w/ more incubators to possibly partner with
-32. Finalize details of the 'aktes van oprichting' (Stichting and BV) with the Notary, and transfer "start capital" for the new BV.
+33. Finalize details of the 'aktes van oprichting' (Stichting and BV) with the Notary, and transfer "start capital" for the new BV.
 (ROS BV is giving Nonprofit Ventures BV an interest-free loan of 2000 Euros, for the starting capital.)
-33. Communicate with graphic designer about requirements for logo/house style/website.
+34. Communicate with graphic designer about requirements for logo/house style/website.
-34. Planning more call and meetings
+35. Planning more call and meetings